How To Start a Makeup Line? (Business Formation Guide)

 • Esthetician license if you'll offer skin care treatment services.

-• Manufacturers license you if you'll be manufacturing your products.
+• Manufacturers license if you'll be producing your products.

 • Municipal license to operate in certain jurisdictions.